FudaWiki/fudawiki-files/hanafuda/games/hanahuda.md

 # Gameplay for 4 players (Team-play)
 If playing with 4 players, then players on opposite sides of the table are a **team**.
 Each team shares one capture area, and scores are calculated per team instead of per player.
 Otherwise, **the gameplay is the same as the rules mentioned above.**

-> It is not explained which person in the team becomes the dealer if the team loses in a round. (**NEEDS MORE DOCUMENTATION**)
+> It is not explained which person in the team becomes the dealer if the team loses in a round.
+This should probably be decided via a house rule.
 {.is-warning}

 In a team, only one player collects and arranges the captured cards of that team.
 [This is known in Palauan as *omechobech*.]